-Deborah has funded healthcare for 56 patients in 10 countries.
+Deborah has funded healthcare for 75 patients in 11 countries.

-Deborah has funded healthcare for 56 patients in 10 countries.
+Deborah has funded healthcare for 75 patients in 11 countries.

-Son is a 77-year-old retired rice farmer who lives with his wife.
-Together that have two sons, five daughters, and seven grandchildren, all of whom are farmers.
-Son likes to listen to the monks pray on the radio and to visit the pagoda.
-Two years ago, Son developed a cataract in his left eye, which causes sensitivity to light, tearing, and blurry vision.
-He has difficulty seeing things clearly, including colors and faces, and he is worried about falling when walking, so he does not go places on his own.
-When Son learned about our medical partner, Children's Surgical Centre, he traveled for four and a half hours to seek treatment.
-On May 9th, doctors will perform cataract surgery, and implant an intraocular lens in his left eye.
-After recovery, he will be able to see clearly, allowing Son to se clearly, and to move about independently.
-Children's Surgical Centre is requesting $253 to help fund this procedure.
-Son says: "I hope I can see well again so I can get around on my own and go back to the pagoda for ceremonies."
+Saing is a retired rice farmer from the Prey Veng province of Cambodia.
+He is 79 and has five daughters, six sons, and twenty-five grandchildren!
+He lives with his wife and their youngest daughter, who is a construction worker.
+At home, Saing enjoys going to the pagoda with his friends in the village.
+About four years ago, Saing developed a cataract in his left eye, causing him to experience blurry vision, photophobia, and tearing.
+He has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking, so he cannot go places independently.
+When Saing learned about our medical partner, Children's Surgical Centre (CSC), he traveled for four hours seeking treatment.
+On April 25th, doctors will perform cataract surgery and an intraocular lens implant in his left eye.
+After recovery, he will be able to see clearly.
+CSC is requesting $253 to fund his procedure.
+Saing contributed $100 to his care.
+Saing said: "After surgery, I hope I can see more clearly, so I can see my friends and join ceremonies at the pagoda in my village."